leric2/GROMORA-harmo/documentation/main.md

 8. calibrating
 9. check and add information to the calibrated spectra
 10. plot the calibrated spectra
-11. save the calibrated spectra in netCDF
+11. save the calibrated spectra in netCDF daily file

-### Questions

 ### Error and warning management
-TODO

-Standard way of dealing with error with is to use warnings for "unexpected conditions" and errors for "fatal problems" which will stop the retrievals.
+Standard way of dealing with error with is to use warnings for "unexpected conditions" and errors for "fatal problems" which will stop the scripts.

+In our case, we want

+### Questions about calibration
+1. Is calibration routine OK (method) ?
+Is there a way to check it ?

+2. Is the outlier detection OK ?
+For now, we remove all kind of spectra that have a wrong pointing angle (thresholds ?).
+For hot and cold spectra, we also check that these are not containing too many channels beyond the median +- n*sigma for the calibration cycle.

+2. Include tipping curve calibration (approx. every 30 minutes) as additionnal information ?
+Make some proper error propagation in the calibration formula ?

+3. Thot and Tcold to choose ? (see level1a.md)

+4. What other quality flags do we want to add for the calibration cycle ?

+5.
-### Output parameters
+### Output parameters to save as netCDF

-TODECIDE
+### Future perspectives

+In my opinion, there are different ways we can take for the following steps of the projects:
+1. Improve the calibration routine, for instance by including the tipping curves

+2. Calibrate the whole time series for both instrument

+3. Go to level 1b data
+    * Select good calibrated spectra ?
+Based on what ? flags ?
+Tb values ?
+    * Channel outliers: boxcar filter, absolute value of Tb, value of transmittance ? --> replaced with interpolation ?
+    * Windows corrections ?
+    * Integration of the calibrated spectra on 1h
+    * Continue with Matlab

 ## Suggestion (old)
 Take a sort of "object oriented" approach for launching the retrievals.